-The results of each method applied to the collection of the above datasets is visually summarized in Figure~\ref{fig:real_data_pvalue}.
-We can clearly see that RESET Ensemble is comparable to the other methods in terms of discoveries.
-Indeed, to argue this more accurately, we ranked each method across each dataset and at each FDR threshold considered (ties were averaged).
-Then we calculated the median rank for each method.
-RESET Ensemble and AdaPT\textsubscript{g}-GMM were tied with the highest median ranks.
+Although RESET Ensemble and the other tools show some robustness to deviations from the independence built into Assumptions~\ref{assumption:tdc_aug_general} and~\ref{assumption:non_decreasing}, we removed the two Adipose datasets from this analysis, as RESET's heuristics (Section~\ref{sec:handling_dependent_data}) flagged them for high dependency (cf.~Section~\ref{sec:adipose}).

+For each dataset (excluding the two Adipose datasets) and each FDR threshold in $\{1\%, 5\%, 10\%, 20\%\}$, we computed the maximum number of discoveries across all methods and determined the power of each method relative to this maximum (Figure~\ref{fig:real_data_pvalue_boxplot}).
+RESET Ensemble (94.4\%), RESET NN (93.6\%) and AdaPT\textsubscript{g}-GMM (91.5\%) have the highest medians, with RESET Ensemble also arguably having the tightest boxplot.
+Figure~\ref{fig:real_data_pvalue} shows the number of discoveries for each method on each of the 40 combinations of dataset and FDR threshold.

-There are a couple of implementation details we would like to highlight here (for full details, see Supplementary Sections~\ref{sec:further_details_adako}-\ref{sec:further_details_adafdr}).
-First, we used the same default options of RESET Ensemble on all datasets, except for the two fMRI datasets which exhibit a spike of p-values close to 1.
-In this case, it is sensible to define asymmetric target and decoy regions, $[0, 0.3)$ and $(0.3, 0.9]$ respectively as Chao and Fithian~\cite{chao2021adapt} did in their application of AdaPT\textsubscript{g}-GMM to this dataset.
-We also point out that we implemented AdaPT\textsubscript{g}-GMM and ZAP using the p-value information, and not the test statistic information (see Section~\ref{sec:pval_side} for background on these methods).
-To do so, AdaPT\textsubscript{g}-GMM allows the user to directly input p-values instead of z-statistics.
-For ZAP, we converted the p-value information into z-values by defining $z_i = \pm\Phi^{-1}(p_i/2)$ of each p-value, $p_i$, where the signs are chosen \textit{i.i.d} uniformly.
-In other words, we input plausible z-values that correspond to the same p-value information used by the other tools.
-As we mentioned in Section~\ref{sec:background_pvalue}, our implementation of RESET focuses on the use of p-values, and we leave the extension to test statistic information as part of future work.
+There are a couple of implementation comments we highlight here (see Sections~\ref{sec:further_details_adapt}-\ref{sec:further_details_adafdr} for details).
+First, we used the same default options of RESET Ensemble for all datasets, except for the two fMRI datasets which exhibit a spike of p-values close to 1.
+To address this, we followed \cite{chao2021adapt}'s suggestion of defining asymmetric target and decoy regions of $[0, 0.3)$ and $(0.3, 0.9]$ respectively.
+Second, we applied AdaPT\textsubscript{g}-GMM and ZAP using p-values rather than raw test-statistics: AdaPT\textsubscript{g}-GMM accepts p-values directly, while for ZAP we converted each $p_i$ into a plausible z-value $z_i = \pm\Phi^{-1}(p_i/2)$ with \textit{i.i.d.}\ uniform signs, matching the p-value information used by the other tools.
+As noted in Section~\ref{sec:background_pvalue}, our implementation of RESET focuses on p-values, and we leave the test-statistic extension to future work.

-To evaulate the computation times for each method, we used the two fMRI datasets, which uses the most number of side information variables and has a large number of hypotheses.
-Figure~\ref{fig:adipose_fmri}(A-B) shows the computation times for each considered method where the fastest are the collection of RESET methods, ZAP and AdaFDR.
-RESET NN, RESET GAM and RESET RF are slightly faster than our ensemble approach which considers all of them.
+To evaluate runtime, we used the two fMRI datasets, which have the most side-information variables and a large number of hypotheses.
+Figure~\ref{fig:adipose_fmri}(A-B) shows that the fastest methods are the RESET variants, ZAP and AdaFDR, with RESET NN, GAM and RF slightly faster than the ensemble variant.